JavaFXpert/quantum-music-playground/README.md

+**Try it out:**

+Create different beat patterns by placing and removing **X** gates on empty wires, placing a control gate modifier in the same column to the right of an **H** gate.
+Also, add **H** and phase gates to empty wires, rotating the latter until melodically pleasing.
+Here is a [video with such experimentation](https://youtu.be/U78tB4lgPsk).

 Now that we've discussed how to syncopate rhythms with **X** and CNOT gates, we'll introduce another way to manipulate rhythms.